 Pager

-Mycli outputs query results in a pager (e.g. less, more).
+Mycli outputs query results in a pager (e.g. less or more).
 This

 allows you to easily view large result sets one page at a time.